nxgao/cse15l-lab-reports/lab_report4.md

 ## Conclusion

-This then concluded our 7th CSE15L lab on the reviewing another group's cod ein comparison to ours.
+This then concluded our 7th CSE15L lab on the reviewing another group's code in comparison to ours.